batoorsayed/morgen-mcp/README.md

 The Morgen API allows 100 points per 15-minute window.
 Each `/list` call (calendars, events) costs 10 points.

 `get_events` makes one calendars fetch plus one events fetch per configured account.
-With 6 accounts that's 70 points — leaving 30 to spare.
+With 6 accounts that's 70 points, leaving 30 to spare.
 Fine for a diary tool used a few times a day, but avoid calling it in rapid succession.

 If you hit a 429, wait a few minutes and try again.